 ……

+The EDMG A-PPDU subfield is set to 1 to indicate that the STA supports EDMG A-PPDU as described in 10.15.
+Otherwise, it is set to 0.

 TGay Editor: Changing the title and first 3 paragraphs of clause 10.15 as follows (CID #1099):

-10.15 DMG A-PPDU operation
+10.15 DMG A-PPDU and EDMG A-PPDU operation

-A DMG STA is aggregate PPDU (A-PPDU) capable if the A-PPDU supported field within the STA’s DMG Capabilities element is 1.
-Otherwise, the STA is not A-PPDU capable.
+A DMG STA is DMG aggregate PPDU (A-PPDU) capable if the A-PPDU supported field within the STA’s DMG Capabilities element is 1.
+Otherwise, the STA is not DMG A-PPDU capable.

+An EDMG STA is EDMG A-PPDU capable if the EDMG A-PPDU field within the STA’s EDMG Capabilities element is 1.
+Otherwise, the STA is not EDMG A-PPDU capable.

-A DMG STA shall not transmit an A-PPDU aggregate to a STA that is not A-PPDU capable.
+A DMG STA shall not transmit a DMG A-PPDU to a not DMG A-PPDU capable STA.
+An EDMG STA shall not transmit an EDMG A-PPDU to a not EDMG A-PPDU capable STA.

-An A-PPDU is a sequence of two or more PPDUs transmitted without IFS, preamble, and with a PHY-dependent separation between PPDU transmissions.
-All non-EDMG PPDUs within an A-PPDU shall have the ADD-PPDU parameter of the TXVECTOR set to ADD-PPDU, except for the last PPDU in the A-PPDU that shall have this parameter set to NO-ADD-PPDU.
-All PPDUs within an EDMG A-PPDU shall have the ADD-PPDU parameter of the TXVECTOR set to NO-ADD-PPDU.
+All PPDUs within a DMG A-PPDU shall have the ADD-PPDU parameter of the TXVECTOR set to ADD-PPDU, except for the last PPDU in the DMG A-PPDU that shall have this parameter set to NO-ADD-PPDU.
+EDMG PPDUshall have the ADD-PPDU parameter of the TXVECTOR set to NO-ADD-PPDU.
 All PPDUs within an EDMG A-PPDU shall have the EDMG_ADD_PPDU parameter of the TXVECTOR set to ADD-PPDU, except for the last PPDU in the EDMG A-PPDU that shall have this parameter set to NO-ADD-PPDU.
 A non-EDMG PPDU and an EDMG PPDU shall not be included in the same A-PPDU.